MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/deployment/audit-appcontrol-policies.md

 Running Application Control in audit mode lets you discover applications, binaries, and scripts that are missing from your App Control policy but should be included.

-While a App Control policy is running in audit mode, any binary that runs but would have been denied is logged in the **Applications and Services Logs\\Microsoft\\Windows\\CodeIntegrity\\Operational** event log.
+While an App Control policy is running in audit mode, any binary that runs but would have been denied is logged in the **Applications and Services Logs\\Microsoft\\Windows\\CodeIntegrity\\Operational** event log.
 Script and MSI are logged in the **Applications and Services Logs\\Microsoft\\Windows\\AppLocker\\MSI and Script** event log.
 These events can be used to generate a new App Control policy that can be merged with the original Base policy or deployed as a separate Supplemental policy, if allowed.

 ## Overview of the process to create App Control policy to allow apps using audit events

 > [!Note]
-> You must have already deployed a App Control audit mode policy to use this process.
+> You must have already deployed an App Control audit mode policy to use this process.
 If you have not already done so, see [Deploying App Control for Business policies](appcontrol-deployment-guide.md).

-To familiarize yourself with creating App Control rules from audit events, follow these steps on a device with a App Control audit mode policy.
+To familiarize yourself with creating App Control rules from audit events, follow these steps on a device with an App Control audit mode policy.

 1. Install and run an application not allowed by the App Control policy but that you want to allow.